bowmnath/cis-351-f22/activities/week-01-intro.md

 ![combinational circuit 2](images/maybe_combinational_2.jpg)

 11. For the two circuits above, determine whether or not each is combinational and explain why or why not.

-12. Write a circuit with two one-bit inputs that outputs `True` if the inputs are equal and `False` otherwise.
-    If you are able to do it,
-    try to find more than one circuit that does the same thing.

-13. I carry my umbrella only if it is raining outside.
+12. I carry my umbrella only if it is raining outside.
     However, I *never* carry my umbrella if there is lightning.
     * Write a Boolean expression that describes whether I will carry my umbrella on a given day based on the weather
     * Draw the corresponding circuit
     * Write out the truth table

-14. My dog will bark if I am not home and his favorite toy is out, or if I am home and his favorite toy is not out.
+13. My dog will bark if I am not home and his favorite toy is out, or if I am home and his favorite toy is not out.
     Otherwise, my dog never barks.
     Describe this situation using a Boolean expression, a circuit, and a truth table.

-15. Next up is a circuit with more than one output.
+14. Next up is a circuit with more than one output.
     I will buy a chocolate shake if I am hungry or if I just got paid.
     I will buy french fries only if I am hungry and I just got paid.
     Whether I buy a chocolate shake is completely independent of whether I buy french fries.
     Describe this situation using the tools from this course.

-16. With your group members,
+15. With your group members,
     try to create a few scenarios like the problems above and solve them.
     They don't need to be overly complicated.